 If you have nowhere to go during a bug out, then yes, having a trailer with a pit on it might be a waste of time, and a waste of fuel for your car / truck.

 But if you have a remote location where you have plenty of firewood, and plenty of wild game to hunt, then no, it is not a waste of time.

-Tailor your plans to fit your needs -there is no “one size fits all” solution.
+There is no “one size fits all” solution.
 If your in an urban situation, then having a pull behind pit on a trailer might not be for you.
 If your the lone wolf type that only wants to plan for himself / herself and no one else, then a single burner stove might be the best option.

 What do you need in a cooking solution?
 Do you need something that can cook for only 2 people, or do you need the ability to cook for 12 people?

 Matches – the last time I counted my match stockpile at the camp, I think it came to around 1,250 – 1,500 matches.
 It was like 6 – 8 boxes of 250 matches per box.

 Knives – lets not forget some good heavy knives for butchering wild game like deer and hogs.
 And lets also not forget having some knives for people to cut their meat and eat with.